techgrounds/techgrounds-laminated-denim/beschrijvingen/06_notes/AZ-18_FunctionsContainersQueueStorage notes.md

 ![SS2](../../00_includes/AZ-18_screenshot2.png)
 Next, I deployed the app and executed the function again.
 Another message was added to the queue.
 ![ss3](../../00_includes/AZ-18_screenshot3.png)
 Finally, I checked the Azure Portal to see how the function looked there.
 ![ss4](../../00_includes/AZ-18_screenshot4.png)

+The code for the project I used is available [here.](../AZ-18_functions/)